-In the summer of 2017 TAMS will launch its early-research experience for six members of the incoming Class of 2019.
-We shall place these students in UNT-based research labs for the 10-week summer session (June 5-Aug.
-11).
-Students will devote up to 40 or more hours a week to research, including weekends, as stipulated by research mentors.
-You will likely interact with other TAMS students in those labs, with UNT graduate students, and, of course, with the professor.
+Students will devote 40 or more hours a week to research, including weekends, as stipulated by research mentors.
+You will likely interact with other TAMS students, UNT graduate students, and, of course, the professor.
 You will thereby receive a significant head start in (1) adjusting to life at UNT, (2) in learning how to navigate a research lab, (3) and in making contributions to your field of study.
-Applications must be submitted by April 21, 2017.

-If you receive an Early Research placement, you will enroll in two specified credit hours in the class of Dr. William Moen (please see below), from June 5 through August 11 (the 10-week summer session).
-That formal enrollment will allow you to have access to UNT facilities (Health Center, the library, the recreation center, etc.).
+If you receive an Early Summer Research placement, you will enroll in two specified credit hours in the class of Dr. William Moen (please see below).
+That will allow you to have access to UNT facilities (Health Center, library, recreation center, etc.).
 You must also have health insurance—either through a family policy or purchased separately via United Healthcare Student Resources (UHCFR.com/unt).
-The price of coverage from May 16- Aug.
-13 is around $464.00 (subject to change).
+The price of coverage from May - Aug. is around $464.00 (subject to change).

 TAMS will award a $3000 scholarship to help students meet these and related expenses.

 The following will be among the rules governing early-research comportment:

 --Students will devote themselves exclusively to the lab and endeavors of their research mentors, and will not seek to work in other labs concurrently.

 --Students may not switch labs during this summer period.

 --Students will abide by strict curfew hours and residence hall visitation rules.
 Visitation rules will include guidelines for visiting the opposite sex as well as visiting UNT students in other residence halls.